stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 #HSLIDE

-## Pilot 4: Users helping users
+## Pilot 4: Help and collaboration

 Hypotheses:
-* Our users will occasionally need topic-specific help from another human.
+* Learners occasionally need topic-specific help from another human and/or wish to collaborate.
-* Additional features can allow a user (with mutual consent) to monitor and help another user.
+* We can address these needs by enabling users to "buddy up" with mutual consent, without incurring major ethical or legal issues.
-* One interface can satisfy a variety of relevant use cases, incl. teacher&students, study buddies...
+* One design can satisfy a variety of relevant use cases, incl. teacher&students, study buddies...
+* Mechanisms for collaboration (Yuill & Rogers, 2012) can guide the design and evaluation.

 #HSLIDE